Off-site Walk-in Consultations

 Learn more about Let's Talk and the difference between "Let's Talk" and (traditional) counseling before coming to one of our campus locations.

 These consultations are offered for you: take advantage of them!

 - no appointment necessary

 Times and locations occasionally change throughout the semester.
 This page is the best place to find the most up-to-date information.

-Listed below are our fall semester hours.
+Listed below are our Spring semester hours.
 Please consider using our phone consultation if you need to talk with someone when a "Let's Talk" is not available.